function61/ubackup/README.md

 ----

-µbackup takes backups from your Docker containers 100 % automatically, properly encrypts (more on this in this README) and uploads them to S3.
+µbackup takes backups from your Docker containers 100 % automatically, properly encrypts (more on this in this README) and uploads them to S3. µbackup is also an embeddable library for taking & storing backups from your application.

 Stateful containers are gross, but there are use cases where you need them.